Gayatri-2017/UdacityDataEngineeringNanodegree/Capstone_Project/README.md

 The data obtained from the Google Big Query is stored in Amazon S3, in Parquet format which is a columnar format for faster processing of analytical queries.

 ### Step 1.b:
 A Redshift table is created based on the Amazon AWS S3 data from the above step.
+All the information obtained is stored in the table in the raw format without any transformation.

 ## Step 2:
 We then obtain a list of latitude-longitude pairs for which the geocoding mapping is not already resolved.
 This way, we only call the Position Stack API for those latitude-longitudes for which we have not already called.

 ### Step 2.a:
 Call the Position Stack API for the list of latitude-longitude pairs from the above step.
+We are using the reverse geocoding for the purpose of obtaining infomration like region, address, country, state, country, etc by providing the latitude and longitude.
+Currently.

 ### Step 2.b:
 Store the geocoding mapping information obtained from the above step in the Redshift table.
+This includes the latitude-longitude pair used to make the API call, and all the information obtained from the API is stored in the table in the raw format without any transformation.

 ## Step 3:
 Build the Fact table in Redshift using the World Covid data and the Position Stack data.

 ## Intermediate Step (Shown in green in the diagram)
-Obtain check report for the above newly created tables
+Obtain check report for the above newly created tables.
+There are 3 checks performed, check if data exists in the table, and if data in certain columns contain null and/or negative values.

 ## Step 4:
-Obtain insights using the Fact table on Tableau
+Obtain insights using the Fact table on Tableau.
+The Dashboard contains a Drop down to select if we want to view the confirmed cases or deaths.
+Based on the selection, the World Map shows the distribution of confirmed cases/ deaths.
+This World Map can be used for filtering the graph charts below based on country/state.
+The Country_wise Trends bar chart, shows the country wise trend of confirmed cases/deaths.
+We can choose the country in this chart, as a country filter for the World map and the State_wise Trends chart.
+State_wise Trends bar chart shows the state wise trends for confirmed cases/deaths for the states in the country selected in the Country_wise trends chart.
+If no country is selected, the State_wise Trends chart shows the trends of all the states present in the data.

 # Design Considerations